 We present an evolutionary trust game, taking punishment and protection into consideration, to investigate the formation of trust in the so-called sharing economy from a population perspective.
 This sharing economy trust model comprises four types of players: a trustworthy provider, an untrustworthy provider, a trustworthy consumer, and an untrustworthy consumer.
-Punishment in the form of penalty for untrustworthy providers and protection in the form of insurance for consumers are mechanisms adopted to prevent untrustworthy behaviour.
+Punishment in the form of … Continue reading Nature Scientific Reports publishes our study on trust for the sharing ecomony

 The results of our study on the use of evolutionary game theory with social networks for promoting trust in connected populations of individuals were just published by the prestigious IEEE Transactions on Evolutionary Computation, the highest ranked journal in Computer Science in the world (impact factor of 10.629).